-- 1. Past Climate change, from the recent past to several million years ago: Drilling of spatiallydistributed ice cores and boreholes over the past 200 to 40,000 years should continue.
-Understanding climate signals in remotely-sensed data, understanding climate impacts on the transition from snow to firn to ice on ice sheets, determination of the amount of meltwater retained and refrozen in the firn on the Greenland Ice Sheet and Antarctic Peninsula, and calibrating highresolution models, all require arrays of shallow cores covering a range of accumulation and melt rates both in Greenland and in Antarctica; these efforts should continue.
-Retrieving ice core records dating back to the Eemian is a priority for the U.S. community, including improved understanding of the stability of the West Antarctic Ice Sheet.
+- 1. Past Climate change, from the recent past to several million years ago: Drilling of spatiallydistributed ice cores and boreholes over the past 200 to 40,000 years are important for understanding climate signals in remotely-sensed data, understanding climate impacts on the transition from snow to firn to ice on ice sheets, determination of the amount of meltwater retained and refrozen in the firn on the Greenland Ice Sheet and Antarctic Peninsula, and calibrating high-resolution models; all require arrays of shallow cores covering a range of accumulation and melt rates both in Greenland and in Antarctica, and these efforts should continue.
+Retrieving ice core records dating back to the Eemian is a priority for the U.S. community, including improved understanding of the stability of the West Antarctic Ice Sheet (WAIS) with a deep ice core at Hercules Dome.
 Targeted ice coring to investigate ice, ocean, and atmospheric dynamics in WAIS coastal domes and coastal ice caps and along the dynamic Amundsen Sea Coast of Antarctica, and near Camp Century along the northwest coast of Greenland, are in the planning stages.
-Blue-ice paleoclimate records are already providing unlimited samples for atmospheric and ultra-trace component studies and can enable further new types of measurements that have previously been impossible, and may also access ice older than 800,000 years.
+Blue-ice paleoclimate records are already providing unlimited samples for atmospheric and ultra-trace component studies and enable access ice older than 800,000 years.
 Blue-ice studies at Mt.
-Moulton, Taylor Glacier, and Allan Hills exemplify discoveries from this realm so far; such studies at blue ice sites should continue.
-The search to identify sites suitable for extracting ancient ice as part of the IPICS "Oldest Ice" endeavor is worthwhile. - 2.
+Moulton, Taylor Glacier, and Allan Hills exemplify discoveries from this realm so far; such studies at blue-ice sites should continue.
+The search to identify sites suitable for extracting ancient ice as part of the International Partnerships in Ice Core Sciences (IPICS) "Oldest Ice" endeavor is worthwhile. - 2.
 Ice dynamics and glacial history: Rapid changes in the speed of fast-flowing outlet glaciers and ice streams observed over the past decade create an urgency to understand the dynamics of outlet glaciers and ice sheets.
 Efforts to improve understanding of ice-ocean interaction, measurement of subglacial geothermal fluxes, basal properties, ice rheology, variation of surface accumulation, and retrieval of short cores of subglacial bedrock at targeted sites for cosmogenic dating are all important and described in more detail within the report.
 Ice-sheet models that incorporate realistic physics and dynamics at appropriate spatial and temporal scales are needed to predict the "tipping point" when ice-loss becomes irreversible, resulting in ice-sheet collapse and rapid sea-level rise.
 Observational data are needed to develop and validate the models.